Quantum Integrability and Generalised Quantum Schubert Calculus: Yang-Baxter Algebras

-We will see in a subsequent section that there is an easier way to describe the ideal which avoids these rather complicated looking relations.
+We will see in a subsequent section that there is an easier way to describe the algebraic dependence between the $H_r$\rq{}s and $E_r$\rq{}s which avoids these rather complicated looking relations.
 However, in the non-equivariant limit where $t_{j}=0$ for $j=1,2,3$, they simplify to

 \end{example}